aws-samples/amazon-elasticsearch-lambda-samples/README.md

 # Streaming Data to Amazon Elasticsearch Service
 ## Using AWS Lambda: Sample Node.js Code
-### Package amazon-elasticsearch-lambda-samples

-Copyright 2015- Amazon.com, Inc. or its affiliates.
-All Rights Reserved.

 ### Introduction
 It is often useful to stream data, as it gets generated, for indexing in an